Click to see:

 But, the Four MIle Valley railroad died from a lack of funds and an abundance of stiff competition."

-The story about the Four Mile Railroad appeared in two editions; the first on December 16, 1954 and the second on December 22, 1954.
-Only the railroad portion of the December 16, 1954 article appears below.
-The December 22 column appears in its entirety.
+The railroad story appeared in TWO EDITIONS; the first on December 16, 1954 and the second on December 22, 1954.

-PART 1: DECEMBER 16, 1954 HAMILTON JOURNAL DAILY NEWS
+DECEMBER 16, 1954 HAMILTON JOURNAL DAILY NEWS

 "Butler County History…by Alta Harvey Heiser